django/deps/final/0001-dep-process.rst

 * Make sure the title accurately describes the content.

-* Check the DEP for language (spelling, grammar, sentence structure, etc.), markup (for reST DEPs), and code style (examples should match DEP 8).
+* Check the DEP for language (spelling, grammar, sentence structure, etc.), markup, and code style (examples should match PEP 8).

 If the DEP isn't ready, the reviewer can leave comments on the pull request, asking for further revisions.
-If the DEP's really in bad form, the reviewer may reject the pull request outright and ask the author to submit a new one request once the problems have been fixed.
+If the DEP's really in bad form, the reviewer may reject the pull request outright and ask the author to submit a new one once the problems have been fixed.

 The reviewer doesn't pass judgment on DEPs.
 They merely do the administrative & editorial part (which is generally a low volume task).